WebAssembly/spec/spectec/test-prose/TEST.md

 Step/store nt' storeop_? x ao
 1. Let z be the current state.
-2. Assert: Due to validation, a value of value type nt''' is on the top of the stack.
+2. Assert: Due to validation, a value of value type num is on the top of the stack.
 3. Pop the value (nt'''.CONST c) from the stack.
-4. Assert: Due to validation, a value of value type at is on the top of the stack.
+4. Assert: Due to validation, a value of value type num is on the top of the stack.
 5. Pop the value (at.CONST i) from the stack.
 6. Let nt be nt'''.
 7. If ((((i + ao.OFFSET) + ($size(nt) / 8)) > |$mem(z, x).BYTES|) /\ ((nt' = nt) /\ storeop_? is not defined)), then: